projectcalico/calico/docs/Orchestrators.md

 Workload containers are launched on the compute hosts in the cluster through either the standard docker REST API or CLI interface.

- - The `calico-node` service exposes the Docker Remote API on port 2375 using [Powerstrip](https://github.com/clusterhq/powerstrip).
+ - The `calico-node` service exposes the Docker Remote API on port 2375 using [Powerstrip][].
 Use this API to start and stop containers with Calico networking.
  - The container must be launched with the CALICO_IP environment variable to assigned an IP.

 For example, using the shell